 What is the NORM.DIST Function?

 As a financial analyst, the NORM.DIST function is useful in stock market analysis.
-In investing, we need to balance between risk and return and aim for the highest possible return.
-Normal distribution helps quantifies the two aspects, which is risk and return, by the mean for returns and standard deviation for risk.
+In investing, we need to balance between risk and return and aim for the best possible return.
+Normal distribution helps quantifies the two aspects, risk and return, by the mean for returns and the standard deviation for risk.

 The NORM.DIST uses the following arguments:

-- X (required argument) – It the value for which we wish to calculate the distribution.
+- X (required argument) – This is the value for which we wish to calculate the distribution.

-- Mean (required argument) – It is the arithmetic mean of the distribution.
+- Mean (required argument) – The arithmetic mean of the distribution.

-- Cumulative (required argument) – It is a logical value.
+- Cumulative (required argument) – This is a logical value.
 It specifies the type of distribution to be used: TRUE (Cumulative Normal Distribution Function) or FALSE (Normal Probability Density Function).

-We can use 1 for TRUE and 0 for FALSE while entering the formula.
+We can use 1 for TRUE and 0 for FALSE when entering the formula.